 Predicting war attitudes from profile membership

-The standardized means and standard errors for each profile on support for traditional war, support for long-distance attacks, and fear of war, as well as the chi-square tests of differences between groups, can be found in Table SIV.
+The standardized means and standard errors for each profile on support for traditional war, support for long-distance attacks, and fear of war, as well as the chi-square tests of differences between groups, can be found in Table SV.
 These findings are illustrated graphically in Figure SI.
-Chi-square follow-up tests to determine which profiles differ significantly from one another can be found in Table SV.
+Chi-square follow-up tests to determine which profiles differ significantly from one another can be found in Table SVI.

-Table SIV.
+Table SV.

 Standardized Means, Standard Errors, and Chi-Square Tests of Association on Auxiliary Variables for Each Profile